Getting Ready to Apply? Here’s What You Need to Know

 We know that going back to school is a major time commitment, so we want to help you with the process up front to keep you motivated and prepared, as well as showcase the opportunities you have within Walden.

-While you are preparing to apply, your enrollment advisor will also help familiarize you with all of Walden’s student support services, which will be available to you throughout your degree program.
+While you are preparing to apply, your Enrollment Specialist will also help familiarize you with all of Walden’s student support services, which will be available to you throughout your degree program.
 You can also take a look at Our Community, which shows you the featured resources, upcoming events, support groups online and in your area, and more!

 Questions to Ask

-The best part about working with an enrollment advisor directly is that you can ask them ANYTHING.
+The best part about working with an Enrollment Specialist directly is that you can ask them ANYTHING.
 They can give you specifics about your online degree program, admission, and financial aid—ask them questions like:

-An enrollment advisor will also talk to you about any concerns you may have regarding online learning.
+An Enrollment Specialist will also talk to you about any concerns you may have regarding online learning.
 You can get advice about things like:

 Lastly—Don’t Forget to Get Excited!